 - The first plugin is one PHP file and took a few hours to write.
 It is simple and has one function.

 Which one costs more?
 The second plugin, of course.
-It should because it provides more value to a consumer.
+Logically, it should cost more for consumers because it provides greater value.
 A plugin like the second one can help make a mediocre site into a great one.
 It can save developers a large amount of time.
 The first plugin can’t do that.

-In summary, plugins aren’t priced the same because each plugin is different.
-There is no consensus as to what price a plugin should be.
+Put simply, plugins aren’t priced the same because each and every plugin is different.

-Recently, we compiled data on how WordPress users choose plugins.
-From this research, we found a large amount of users surveyed (49%) are willing to pay more than $60 for a plugin.
+When we carried out research on how WordPress users choose plugins we found that a large amount of users (49%) are willing to pay more than $60 for a plugin.

 WordPress users aren’t just looking for the cheapest option.
 They’re looking for the plugin that comes with the features they want and other determining factors like security, support, and ease of use.

-Offering several different plugin packages is important for appealing to a wide array of users, not just those who are able to fork over the most cash.
+Offering several different plugin packages is important for appealing to a wide array of users, not just those who are able to spend the most cash.

 A WordPress developer wanting to use a plugin on many sites will likely aim to purchase a developer license with unlimited site installations.
 The price for a plugin package with unlimited installations is often more than the price for one installation.
 In comparison, a blogger who owns a single site will not need unlimited licenses and will likely opt for the most basic (and cheapest) premium plugin with only one site installation.

-Different customers have different budgets based on business size, how long they’ve been around, etc., which all contribute to how much cash they can afford to fork over for a plugin.
+Different customers have different budgets based on business size, how long they’ve been around, amongst other factors, all of which contribute to how much they can afford to spend on a plugin.

-David Peralty of Gravity Forms describes the problem with lifetime licenses on his site:
+David Peralty, formerly of Gravity Forms, describes the problem with lifetime licenses perfectly:

 “There are plugins selling lifetime licenses that will run out of interested buyers over a period of time, and they’ll lack any way to take fans of their software and turn them into a continuing revenue source.
 They also require constant infusion of new customers to maintain their bottom line, where subscription offers allow companies to predict income so that they can allocate expenses.”